DCOR-dev/dcor-docs/docs/sec_user_guide/share.rst

 Sharing data via DCOR-Aid
 =========================
-After you have uploaded your datasets via the *Uploads* tab, you can add individual datasets to a collection in the *My Data* tab.
+After you have :ref:`uploaded your datasets <sec_upload>` via the *Uploads* tab, you can add individual datasets to a collection in the *My Data* tab.

 .. note::